-Functions Meaning Measured values Displays the measured values of the measuring device Menu Access to the operating menu from the measuring device The structure of the operating menu is the same as for the local display For detailed information on the structure of the operating menu, see the Operating Instructions for the measuring device Device status Displays the diagnostic messages currently pending, listed in order of priority Data management Data exchange between PC and measuring device: ■ Device configuration: ■ Load settings from the device (XML format, save configuration) ■ Save settings to the device (XML format, restore configuration) ■ Logbook - Export Event logbook (.csv file) ■ Documents - Export documents: ■ Export backup data record (.csv file, create documentation of the measuring point configuration) ■ Verification report (PDF file, only available with the "Heartbeat Verification" application package) ■ File for system integration - If using fieldbuses, upload device drivers for system integration from the measuring device: FOUNDATION Fieldbus: DD file ■ Firmware update - Flashing a firmware version Network configuration Configuration and checking of all the parameters required for establishing the connection to the measuring device: Network settings (e.g. IP address, MAC address) Device information (e.g. serial number, firmware version) Logout End the operation and call up the login page
+Functions Meaning Measured values Displays the measured values of the measuring device Menu Access to the operating menu from the measuring device The structure of the operating menu is the same as for the local display Menu For detailed information on the structure of the operating menu, see the Operating Instructions for the measuring device Device status Displays the diagnostic messages currently pending, listed in order of priority Data management Data exchange between PC and measuring device: Load the configuration from the measuring device (XML format, save configuration) Save the configuration to the measuring device (XML format, restore configuration) Export the event list (.csv file) Export parameter settings (.csv file, create documentation of the measuring point configuration) Export the Heartbeat verification log (PDF file, only available with the "Heartbeat Verification" application package) If using fieldbuses, upload device drivers for system integration from the measuring device: DD file Flashing a firmware version Network configuration Configuration and checking of all the parameters required for establishing the connection to the measuring device: Network settings (e.g. IP address, MAC address) Device information (e.g. serial number, firmware version) Logout End the operation and call up the login page